 Charles Warner teaches in the Media Management Program at The New School.
-He is also the Goldenson Chair Emeritus at the University of Missouri School of Journalism and a volunteer in the Family Program at the Metropolitan Museum of Art in New York.
+He is also the Goldenson Chair Emeritus at the University of Missouri School of Journalism.
 Charlie also is a contributor to Forbes.com where he writes about what bothers him about the media.
 His rants can also be found on www.MediaCurmudgeon.com.

 Until Charlie retired in January, 2002, he was a Vice President in AOL’s Interactive Marketing division.
 In 1998, Bob Pittman, then President of AOL, hired Charlie to help organize and structure AOL's Interactive Marketing division.
 In the fall of 1999 Sales & Marketing Management magazine ranked AOL number ten in its list of the 25 best sales organizations in America—the first media company to make the list.

 Bob Pittman has said, “Charlie Warner was one of my first and most important mentors—and we have remained close ever since.
 He helped me think through sales issues at MTV Networks in the early 80's and, in the late 90's, he came into AOL to help us build the structure of our Interactive sales group—first as a consultant and then a member of the interactive sales management team.
 His experience and insight is valuable at every level in a sales organization, from the issues of the senior managers, all the way to training salespeople.”